dgraph-io/dgraph/wiki/content/query-language/index.md

 ```
 ### Adding or Modifying Schema

 We can add or modify the schema by specfiying the schema inside mutation block.
+We don't verify whether the already stored values are compatible with schema or not.
+We will try to convert the already stored values to schema type and return on query, or else we would ignore them on conversion failure.

 ```
 curl localhost:8080/query -XPOST -d $'